microbuilder/certificate_chains/README.md

   the CA when signing another certificate.

 > **NOTE**: CAs also maintain certificates that contain their own public key.
-  Normally the CA certificate will be held on the server or device that wishes to validate user certificates, ensuring that they have been properly signed by the trusted CA.
+  Normally the root CA certificate will be held on the server or device that wishes to validate user certificates, ensuring that they have been properly signed by the trusted root CA.

 ## X.509 Standard